 The Council appoints plan teams for each of the major FMPs.
-Members of each team are selected from those agencies and organizations having a role in the research and/or management of fisheries.
-At a minimum, teams shall be composed of one member from agencies having responsibility for management of the fishery resources under the jurisdiction of the Council.
+Members of each Plan Team are selected from those agencies and organizations having a role in the research and/or management of fisheries.
+At a minimum, Plan Teams shall be composed of one member from agencies having responsibility for management of the fishery resources under the jurisdiction of the Council.
 Nominations of these individuals are at the discretion of the agencies.
 Other individuals may be nominated by members of the Plan Team, Council, SSC, or AP.
-Appointments to the team will be made by the Council with recommendations from the SSC.
+Appointments to the Plan Team will be made by the Council with recommendations from the SSC.